Reporting

 Assistance Dashboard Overview

 With a centralized assistance dashboard, you can generate detailed summaries by category, department, or demographic.
-This level of granularity allows you to tell a compelling story to funders about where their money is going and who it is helping.
+This level of granularity allows you to tell a compelling story to funders about where their money is going and who it's helping.
 You can move beyond vague statements like "we helped many people" to specific, data-driven insights like "we provided 500 emergency shelter nights to 120 unique families."

 From Chaos to Confidence